After adding a client onboarding workflow,

 Select the Custom Message

-tile and click the icon.
+tile in the Workflow Designer and click the

 The Actions